The Return of the Living Dead

-The Return of the Living Dead is a 1985 American comedy horror film written and directed by Dan O'Bannon in his directorial debut, and starring Clu Gulager, James Karen, Thom Matthews, and Don Calfa.
+The Return of the Living Dead is a 1985 American comedy horror film written and directed by Dan O'Bannon (in his directorial debut) from a story by Rudy Ricci, John Russo, and Russell Streiner, and starring Clu Gulager, James Karen, Thom Mathews, and Don Calfa.
 The film tells the story of how a warehouse owner, accompanied by his two employees, mortician friend and a group of teenage punks, deal with the accidental release of a horde of unkillable, brain-hungry zombies onto an unsuspecting town.

-The film, described as a "mordant punk comedy," is known for introducing multiple popular concepts to the zombie genre: zombies eating specifically brains, as opposed to eating any form of human flesh; and zombies being invulnerable to a gunshot to the head.
+The film, described as a "mordant punk comedy," is known for introducing multiple popular concepts to the zombie genre: zombies eating specifically brains, as opposed to eating any form of human flesh, and zombies being invulnerable to a gunshot to the head.
+Additionally, the film's soundtrack was noteworthy, as it featured several Los Angeles-based deathrock and punk rock bands of the era.

-The movie's soundtrack was noteworthy, as it featured several Los Angeles-based deathrock and punk rock bands of the era.
-The film was a critical success and performed moderately well at the box office.
-The film has spawned four sequels.
+The Return of the Living Dead released in the United States on August 16, 1985, by Orion Pictures.
+The film received mostly positive reviews and performed moderately well at the box office.
+It spawned four sequels, with a fifth one in development.